- Windows 10

 Windows To Go Creator and the recommended deployment steps for Windows To Go set the NO_DEFAULT_DRIVE_LETTER flag on the Windows To Go drive.
 This flag prevents Windows from automatically assigning drive letters to the partitions on the Windows To Go drive.
 That's why you can't see the partitions on the drive when you plug your Windows To Go drive into a running computer.
 This helps prevent accidental data leakage between the Windows To Go drive and the host computer.
 If you really need to access the files on the Windows To Go drive from a running computer, you can use diskmgmt.msc or diskpart to assign a drive letter.

-It is strongly recommended that you do not plug your Windows To Go drive into a running computer.
+Warning It's strongly recommended that you don't plug your Windows To Go drive into a running computer.
 If the computer is compromised, your Windows To Go workspace can also be compromised.

 I'm booted into Windows To Go, but I can't browse to the internal hard drive of the host computer.
 Why not?